 “Don’t ‘what’ me.
 Get your ass out here.”

-A squat, bull necked man came waddling into the living room pulling a wife beater shirt over his head.
+A squat, bull necked man came waddling into the living room pulling a sleeveless wife beater t-shirt over his head.
 His eyes went to me sitting on the floor holding my torn shirt closed and his lips split into a knowing grin.
 I gripped my shirt tighter to ward off his lascivious gaze.
 He chuckled and treated himself to another lingering look at my breasts.
 Turning towards Daryl, he finally saw his friend sprawled on the floor.

 “Oh my damn, what happened to Dom?”